Pancreatitis Nursing Interventions and Assessment

 - Assess heart rate, which is likely to be elevated due to pain and as a compensatory mechanism for the hypotension.

 - Take the patient’s temperature.
-A fever could indicate respiratory compromise such as pleural effusion and even ARDS.
-The causes for these complications are multifactoral, but one reason is that pancreatic enzymes can leak into the pleural cavity causing pleural effusion.
+A fever could indicate sepsis, pleural effusion and even ARDS.
+Sepsis can occur when a severely compromised pancreas loses its blood supply and the necrotic tissue becomes infected.
+The causes for respiratory complications are multifactoral, but one reason is that pancreatic enzymes can leak into the pleural cavity causing pleural effusion.

 - Check for Chvostek’s sign which indicates hypocalcemia.
 You do this by stimulating the facial nerve and watching for twitching, which is a sign of low calcium levels.
 The exact mechanism of hypocalcemia and pancreatitis is not known.
 However, we do know that it occurs for different reasons based on the early or late stages of the disease.
 In the early stages, hypocalcemia is believed to be secondary to hypoparathyroidism, low magnesium levels and even the autodigestion of mesenteric fat by pancreatic enzymes.
 In the later stages, hypocalcemia is often present in conjunction with sepsis.

 - Weigh your patient daily to monitor fluid balance.